 As a finale to the day’s celebrations an enjoyable dance is to be held in the public hall in Henry Street later in the evening.
 The entertainment has been organised by the united efforts of district social and sporting clubs working in co-operation with the school committee.
 Decorations in streamers representing school colors brighten the interior of the hall, and greenery has been artistically used to tone down the brighter colors.
 Smart and Aumont’s orchestra (violin, piano and mandolin) are to supply the music and Mr. J. Glen will officiate in his usual capable manner as M.C..
 Supper will be provided later, and the entertainment will wind up at midnight.
 Should be lots of fun.

 #ThrowbackThursday – Today we time travel back to Main Road, Eltham, c.1910, opposite the relatively new Railway Station.
-At that time and up until the late 1940s, Main Road was known as Maria Street.

 In this view we are standing near the northeast corner of what will become the intersection of Arthur Street and Main Road looking northwest across the road.
 The railway station can be seen on the left.
 In the centre is a small wooden shop front with H.H.
 Clark painted on the sides, believed to be from where Mr. Horace H. Clark conducted his estate agency and auction sales business.
 Further down the road to the right of picture is another shop belonging to Mr. W.J.
 Capewell, butcher.